Minyus/causallift/README.md

 ### What was the tested environment for CausalLift?

 - Google Colaboratory

+### To-dos:
+- Improve documentation
+- Add examples using publicly available datasets
+- Support for other classification models other than XGBoost to predict outcome
+- Support for other classification models other than Logistic Regression to estimate propensity score

 ### References:
 - Gutierrez, P. and G´erardy, J. Causal inference and uplift modelling: A review of the literature.
 In International Conference on Predictive Applications and APIs, pages 1–13, 2017.